DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 **Please note that AI Assistant initialization takes time.
 The assistant is ready for interaction once Microsoft Azure scans the source document on the server side.**

+> [!Important]
+> We use version **9.3.0-preview.1.25161.3** of the _Microsoft.Extensions.AI.*_ libraries in our source code.
+We do not guarantee compatibility or correct operation with higher versions.

 ## Implementation Details

 ### Add Personal Keys